tpscash/tpscash.github.io/_posts/2016-06-24-how-to-split-files-in-linux.md

     456 e   f
     456 g   h

-There are more samples of using awk command to split a file, which will be introduced by next post.
+There are more samples of using awk command to split a file, which will be introduced by another post [AWK - 10 Examples to Split a File into Multiple Files](/2016/awk-split-file/)